KIwabuchi/gbtl/README.md

 # GraphBLAS Template Library (GBTL), v.
-2.0
+2.1 [IN PROGRESS]

 ## Project Goals

-* Complete, mathematically equivalent implementation of the GraphBLAS C API specification in C++ (specification http://graphblas.org).
+* Complete, mathematically equivalent implementation of the GraphBLAS C API specification in C++ Version 1.3 (specification http://graphblas.org).
 * Graph algorithm library containing commonly used graph algorithms implemented with the GraphBLAS primitive operations.

-This is Version 2.0 of the C++ implementation that is mathematically equivalent to the GraphBLAS C API.
-Unlike the first version (which predates the GraphBLAS C API Specification), this only contains the 'sequential' backend (in the platforms directory) written for a single CPU.
+This is Version 2.1 of the C++ implementation and is mathematically equivalent to Version 1.3 of the GraphBLAS C API.
+Unlike the first version (which predates the GraphBLAS C API Specification), this only contains the 'sequential' backend (in the platforms directory) written for a single CPU and is intended as a reference implementation only.
+Other backends are currently under development.

 Support for GPUs that was in version 1.0 is currently not available but can be accessed using the git tag: 'Version1').
 The API defined by GBTL v.
-2.0 is not backward compatible with v.
+2.0 and later is not backward compatible with v.
 1.0.

 The implementation of the sequential backend is currently focused on correctness over performance.
 The project also contains implementations of